 Fine needle aspiration (FNA)

-FNA is widely used to evaluate palpable lesions or those detected by mammography.
-FNA and core biopsies can provide early detection of malignancies without performing open surgical biopsies.
+FNA is widely used to evaluate palpable lesions or those detected by radiology (e.i. ultrasound and/or mammography).
+FNA and core biopsies provide early detection of malignancies without performing open surgical biopsies.

 FNA is performed using a 23-25 gauge needle with a 10 mL syringe.
 A local anaesthetic is usually not used because the resulting swelling may obscure the nodule.
-A ‘gun’ or ‘pistol’ is often used to stabilize the syringe/needle set-up.
-Because many breast lesions are densely fibrous, a larger (22 G) needle can be used, and in this case local anaesthesia may be advisable.
+The use of a gun or pistol is not recommended.
+Because many breast lesions are densely fibrous, a larger (22 G) needle can be used.

-The centre, and not the periphery, of a mass should be aspirated.
-After placing the needle in the center of the lesion, suction is applied via the syringe.
+The centre, and not the periphery, of a mass should be sampled.
+Cytology sampling may be performed using aspirative and non-aspirative methodology.
+If aspiration is used, the needle is placed in the center of the lesion, suction is applied via the syringe.
 Suction should be released when blood or other material is first seen in the hub of the needle, which is withdrawn from the lesion having released the vacuum suction, in order to avoid the cells being sucked into the syringe (rather than staying in the needle).
 In case some fluid is obtained from a cyst, negative pressure should be maintained until the cyst is completely drained, and if there is a residual palpable mass, it should be re-aspirated.

 The needle is then removed from the syringe, the syringe filled with air and after refitting the needle , the the plunger of the syringe is pressed, a small drop of aspirated material is expressed onto each slide and smears are prepared.
 The needle should be washed with a preservative solution for cell block or liquid-based cytology preparations, in order to harvest as much of the sample as possible.
 The accuracy of liquid-based preparations is comparable to that obtained with direct smears, although the cytological appearance is slightly different.